Arrival at Sabiha Gökçen Airport (SAW)

 In Turkey, the currency is the Turkish Lira.
-If you did not have time to change money before you leave, you can find ATMs in the airport to pay for your first expenses (taxis do not accept credit card).
-The banking system is very well developed in Turkey, you will find ATMs absolutely everywhere.
-We do not advise you to change a lot of money at the airport, the rates there are generally less advantageous than those you can find in the city.
-We suggest you ask your bank before you leave to see with which banks they may have agreements in order for you to withdraw money without extra fees.
+If you have not had time to exchange before your departure, you can find distributors in the airport to pay the first expenses (taxis do not accept bank cards).
+The banking system is very developed in Turkey, you will find distributors absolutely everywhere.
+We advise you not to make a lot of exchange at the airport, the rates given are generally less advantageous than those you can find in the city.
+Remember to ask your bank because some French banks have subsidiaries in Turkey, which will allow you not to pay commission (BNP for example with TEB, HSBC, etc).

 Sabiha Gökçen Airport is the second airport in Istanbul.
 It attracts more and more travelers every year.
 It is located on the Asian side, at about 60km from the city center.
 The ride usually lasts 1 hour but with traffic jams (especially in the morning between 7 am and 9 pm, and in the evening between 5 pm and 8 pm) it can last till 2 hours.
 The airport is Pegasus Airlines’ hub.

-The airport is quite far from the city center, so the taxi ride to Taksim or Sultanahmet may be a bit expensive, (around 190 TL for Beyoglu and 180 TL for Sultanahmet).
+The airport is quite far from the city center, so the taxi ride to Taksim or Sultanahmet may be a bit expensive, (around 400 TL for Taksim and 450 TL for Sultanahmet).

-To find them, get out of the airport and pick one that is in the line.
-Taxis in Istanbul are yellow or light blue, do not ride in the car of anyone else.
-Please note that the maximum number of passengers in an Istanbul taxi is 4.
+To find them, get out of the airport and take a taxi that is in line.
+Taxis in Istanbul are yellow, do not get in the car of any reel maker.
+Please note that the maximum number of passengers is 4 in a Istanbul taxi.

-Be careful, not all Istanbul taxis are honest, especially in tourist areas, sometimes they see tourists as a way to make some extra Turkish Liras, so always use the taximeter and don’t try to negotiate!
+Be careful, not all Istanbul taxis are honest – especially in tourist areas – and sometimes see the tourist as a way to get a few extra pounds.
+Find our advice in the article about taxis.